 Cards from both brands need to be verified for withdrawals (often a copy with the middle numbers blocked out), while debit cards need to have funds present on the card to be successfully utilised.
 Pre-paid cards for Visa and MasterCard also exist and can be used for casino deposits, and offer additional security due to not being tied to your personal bank account – you can just top it up and use it as you go.

-Visa and MasterCard are the top-recommended online deposit and withdrawal options for Australians supported at all our endorsed casino sites.
+Visa and MasterCard are the top-recommended online deposit and withdrawal options supported at a majority of our endorsed casino sites.
 They’re globally recognised brands with trusted security measures and customer support teams on-hand, and their cards are used by people every day for Internet shopping – and they are just as trusted for real money online gambling.

 Prepaid cards for online casino banking

-Paysafecard, Entropay and EcoCardz are three of the most popular pre-paid cards/vouchers available for Australian to use for online purchases, and most online casinos will have, at the very minimum, the option to use Ukash.
-There are thousands of stores across Australia to purchase these pre-paid cards/vouchers and they are an accepted payment method at tens of thousands of online stores, including online casinos (deposits are instant).
+Paysafecard and Flexepin are two of the most popular pre-paid cards/vouchers available for players to use for online purchases, and most online casinos will have, at the very minimum, the option to use Paysafecard.
+There are thousands of stores across the world to purchase these pre-paid cards/vouchers and they are an accepted payment method at tens of thousands of online stores, including online casinos (deposits are instant).

 These discardable options are perfect for those who don’t have a credit or debit card or for those who simply don’t want to enter personal financial details online.
 Simply exchange cash for one of these cards or vouchers at the outlet (news agencies will have these cards and vouchers), and then you’ll be able to use the code on the card/voucher to fund your account with however much money you exchanged.
 Pre-paid options such as these aren’t compatible with withdrawals.